jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (a) issue a summons in the prescribed form requiring the offender to appear at the time and place appointed in the summons to show cause why he or she should not be dealt with for the original offence; or
   (b) if the offender fails to appear before the court in answer to the summons issued under paragraph (a), issue a warrant to arrest the offender and bring him or her before the court; or
   (c) issue an arrest warrant without first issuing a summons.
-(4) If an application is made under subsection (2), sections 45 to 47 of the Summary Proceedings Act 1957 apply, with any necessary modifications, as if the application were an information.
+(4) If an application is made under subsection (2), sections 167 to 170, 206, and 385 of the Criminal Procedure Act 2011 apply, with any necessary modifications, as if the application were a charging document.
 (5) If a person appears before a court under this section and the court is satisfied of any of the matters specified in subsection (1), the court—
   (a) must inquire into the circumstances of the original offence and the conduct of the offender since the order was made (including, where appropriate, the circumstances and gravity of the subsequent offence); and
   (b) may sentence or otherwise deal with the offender for the original offence.